 If you’re looking for an affordable way to rent a car, Turo may be the answer.
 Turo is a bit like Airbnb on wheels: It provides a secure platform for people to rent out their cars at affordable rates.

-Team Clark has explored the process of renting a car with Turo and compared the prices to well-known car rental services to see how it holds up.
+Team Clark has explored the process of renting a car with Turo and compared the prices to well-known car rental services to see how well it does.

 In this article, I’ll look at how Turo works and what the process is like for finding and renting a car.
-I’ll also look at how insurance works and see how Turo’s prices compare to those of popular car rental companies such as Enterprise and Alamo.
+I’ll also look at how insurance works when you rent a vehicle through Turo and see how its prices compare to those of popular car rental companies.

 5 Things To Know About Turo

 If you’re looking to rent a car, Turo may offer some of the best prices.
-It’s also a great way to test drive a particular vehicle make or model that you’re thinking about buying.
+It’s also a great way to test drive a particular vehicle that you’re thinking about buying.
 To do this, you can browse Turo’s website or app by destination or vehicle make.
 Then, you can search for cars in a particular geographic area.
-According to the company’s website, Turo operates in more than 5,500 cities and offers cars from $25/day.
+According to the company’s website, Turo operates in more than 7,500 cities, and we found rates as low as $27 per day in June 2022.

 If you’re thinking about renting a car through Turo, here are five things to know first: